yourhead/StacksAPI/_keys/minAPIVersion.md

 ---
-name: ID
+name: Minimum Stacks API Version
-key: CFBundleIdentifier
+key: minAPIVersion
-humanReadableKey: Bundle Identifier
-type: string
+type: number
+group: version
-description: The unique ID for your stack.
+description: The minimum API version.
-required: yes

 links:
   - top: /plist
-  - plist: controls
-  - plist: templates
-  - plist: assets

 ---

-The ID is the unique identifier for your stack.
-To ensure unqueness, it's recommended you use [reverse DNS format](http://en.wikipedia.org/wiki/Reverse-DNS).
-This should be a string consisting of just lowercase characters, periods, and underscores. ***There should be no spaces in the ID.*** It must uniquely identify your stack.

-> Note: This value is used to bind the user's content to your stack.
-For this reason ***the ID must never change.***
+The minimum API version required by your stack.
+You can use the minimum version to detect a specific version of the API that your stack requires.
+Values should be a simple integer of the major version number required.
+If you are using the Stacks API 2.0 features, you should set the minAPIVersion to 2.

+> Warning: Only use a min API version if there is a known incompatibility.
+Do not blindly add min limits.